 2021 - March: Denison completed a strategic acquisition of 2.5 million pounds U3O8, at a weighted average price of US$29.66 per pound U3O8 (including purchase commissions of US$0.04 per pound U3O8) and a total cost of approximately US$74.15 million.
 The uranium spot price appreciated to US$42.00 per pound U3O8 by December 31, 2021, resulting in a fair value gain on Denison’s physical uranium holdings of approximately $41.4 million for the year ended December 31, 2021.

-2021 - August: Denison acquired 50% of JCU, with the other 50% held by UEX Corporation, thereby increasing its effective interest in the Wheeler River project to 95%.
+2021 - August: Denison acquired 50% of JCU, with the other 50% held by UEX Corporation, thereby increasing Denison’s effective interest in the Wheeler River project to 95%.
 Through its 50% ownership of JCU, Denison holds additional interests in various uranium project joint ventures in Canada, including the Millennium project (JCU 30.099%), the Kiggavik project (JCU 33.8123%) and Christie Lake (JCU 34.4508%).

 2021 - November: Denison announced the MLJV’s completion of a SABRE test mining program at McClean North.
 The SABRE field test ran safely from May to September 2021 with four cavities mined and the recovery of approximately 1,500 tonnes of high-value ore ranging in grade from 5% to 16% U3O8.
 The program was concluded successfully with no safety, environmental or radiological incidents.
 Importantly, key operating objectives associated with the test program – including targets for cavity diameter, rates of recovery, and mine production rates – were all achieved during the field test.